 After testing is almost done with, the software will be ready for the beta phase, where it will be rolled out to users to get their feedback.

 Afterward, and once all feedback is taken into consideration and once the product is smooth and bugs-free, come the time for the actual start!

 The actual start here means your product is ready to use, and you just need to give it to the users based on your business plan, whether for free or not.
 You also need to figure out the maintenance process, such as: how to keep your software updated, how it can comply with third part new updates such as operating systems updates and all …. etc.

-All of the above requires attention and skills and time and money.
-Here, outsourcing can come in handy to give you a shortcut, sparing you from having to get involved deeply in all of the steps above in a away that could drive you nuts!
+All of the above require attention and skills and time and money.
+Here, outsourcing can come in handy to give you a shortcut, sparing you from having to get involved deeply in all of the steps above in an away that could drive you nuts!
 Give us a call today, and stay sane.